randell/commit-tools/README.md

 - `TASKS` _[default: (code-review.sh tests.sh)]_: A list of tasks that you want to include with this project.
 These will be downloaded from [tasks][5] so only files available here can be used.
 - `PREFIX` _[default: PROJ]_: Prefix used for commit messages typically set to JIRA project name
 - `LENGTH` _[default: 15]_: Minimum length for commit messages

+## Developer setup

+When a new developer picks up the project they will be required to run the `./setup` script, this will ensure that all tools are downloaded and everything is setup ready for them to begin committing code.

 ## Notes